urschrei/pyzotero/readme.md

 * `item_tags(item ID)`, returns tags from a specific item
 * `group_tags(group ID)`, returns tags from a specific group
 * `group_item_tags(group ID, item ID)`, returns tags from a specific item from a specific group

+Example of returned data: `['Authority in literature', 'Errata', … ]`

 # Notes #